 This manual contains useful information in writing programs using the GNAT compiler.
 It includes information on implementation dependent characteristics of GNAT, including all the information required by Annex M of the Ada language standard.

 GNAT implements Ada 95, Ada 2005 and Ada 2012, and it may also be invoked in Ada 83 compatibility mode.
 By default, GNAT assumes Ada 2012, but you can override with a compiler switch to explicitly specify the language version.
-(Please refer to Compiling Different Versions of Ada, for details on these switches.)
-Throughout this manual, references to “Ada” without a year suffix apply to all the Ada versions of the language.
+(Please refer to the `GNAT User’s Guide' for details on these switches.)
+Throughout this manual, references to ‘Ada’ without a year suffix apply to all the Ada versions of the language.